BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 30/03/2019
 ---
 The running season is officialy started!
 Today, I ran 4.5km with an average pace (5:00/km).
 I felt so good after running.
 The weather was PERFECT.
 It was a beautiful sunset.
 And all the nature in the heart of the forest!
 There are no words to describe this view :)

+31/03/2019
+---
+Last day of March!
+Time going so fast..
+Today I resigned from meeting friends.
+Instead I was learning for classes for upcoming week.
+I'm not sure if it was best choice but it's already history :)

+01/04/2019
+---
+April!!
+The day was fine.
+Nothing special happend.
+Tomorrow I have another job interview (phone call).
+I don't have big hopes for that.
+It's more to know where I am and what is market looking for at this moment.

+02/04/2019
+---
+Today I had another technical interview.
+It was a conversation over the phone.
+Generally, my impressions are good.
+I know what my weaknesses are (Spring, more advanced things).
+I also know my strengths.
+It's time for learning!
+Work hard now, it'll pay off later :)

+03/04/2019
+---
+Another wonderful day :).
+I have a lot of tasks to-do in work.
+I know I'll do them well if God will bless me!
+In life, it is really important to be thankfull for what we have and don't complain!!
+I have food, clothes, car and some money in the pocket.
+You know what??
+I'm rich! :)

+04/04/2019
+---
+Uff...
+Long day.
+I worked really hard today.
+I took a break for workout and lunch.
+It was necessary, otherwise my brain would explode.
+In the evening I went to the swimming pool with a few friends.
+We had a funny time.. :)

+05/04/2019
+---
+Once again in was really tough Friday.
+I had a lot of work.
+Sometimes I feel so overwhelmed and to be honest I would like to forget about all things related to work and go anywhere...
+I love what I do, but sometimes it's HARD... especially when you work with old technologies :(

+06/04/2019
+---
+It was beautiful weather outside today!!
+I really love it.
+I played with the Docker today.
+I created Tomcat server image, configured few things and so on.
+Docker is really powerful!